 President Marylou Yam is a visionary leader with a commitment to innovation and service.

 Dr. Yam was appointed the 14th president of Notre Dame of Maryland University on July 1, 2014.
 Throughout her career, she has been an advocate for the essential role of a liberal arts foundation in professional education.
-At Notre Dame, she has led the effort to develop two five-year strategic plans, including the current Go Beyond: Vision 2025 plan; raised historic fundraising dollars; strengthened fiscal resources; significantly expanded academic programs and launched NDMU online; expanded the campus land envelope; completed three capital facility projects on campus; and attained United Nations Non-Government Organization status.
+At Notre Dame, she has led the effort to develop two five-year strategic plans, including the current Going Beyond: Vision 2025 plan; raised historic fundraising dollars; completed several capital facility projects on campus, strengthened fiscal resources; significantly expanded academic programs and launched NDMU Online.
+Under Dr. Yam’s tenure the campus land envelope was expanded and in 2020, NDMU signed a ground lease agreement with Brightview Senior Living Development (BSLD) for BSLD to build and manage a senior living facility on NDMU’s campus – a first in Maryland.
+Additionally, Dr. Yam oversaw the acquisition and merger of Maryland University of Integrative Health into NDMU as the new School of Integrative Health, making NDMU the nation’s first comprehensive university to house a school solely dedicated to integrative health.

-Under her leadership, NDMU launched the cutting-edge IMPRINT leadership development program for undergraduate students, Maryland’s first bachelor’s and master’s degree programs in art therapy, and the state’s first doctorate in occupational therapy program at a private university.
-The state also approved Notre Dame's physician assistant program — the first such program at a private university — and the University's master's degree in family and adult nurse practitioner programs.
+Under her leadership, NDMU launched Maryland’s first bachelor’s and master’s degree programs in art therapy, a Ph.D. in Higher Education, Master’s in Risk Management, and the state’s first doctorate in occupational therapy program and first master’s degree in Physician Assistant Studies at a private university.
+The University’s Nursing programs were expanded to include an Accelerated BSN program and MSN tracks in family and adult-geriatric nurse practitioner programs.

 Her service to the state and higher education is extensive.
-Governor Hogan appointed Dr. Yam to the Maryland Commission on Women.
+Former Governor Larry Hogan appointed Dr. Yam to the Maryland Commission on Women.
 While on the commission, she chaired the Health & Wellness Committee for three years and led the development of the Maryland Women: A Status Report, completed in 2021.
-She serves on the board of directors for the National Association of Independent Colleges and Universities (NAICU) and is the immediate past chair of the Maryland Independent Colleges and Universities Association (MICUA).
+She serves on the board of directors for the National Association of Independent Colleges and Universities (NAICU) and is a recent past chair of the Maryland Independent Colleges and Universities Association (MICUA).
+She is currently Vice-Chair of the Maryland Collaborative on College Age Drinking.
 Her past board positions include serving as vice chair of the Keswick Multi-Care Center, chair of the Colonial States Athletic Conference, and trustee on the board of Caroline Center.
 She has also mentored higher education executives through leadership development programs, including the Council of Independent Colleges.

 Professional Experience

-Dr. Yam joined Saint Peter’s College as an instructor in the Nursing department.
-She later served as Director of the Master of Science in Nursing program, Chairperson of the Nursing department, Associate Dean of Nursing, and Academic Dean of the College of Arts and Sciences and School of Business Administration, the first woman to hold that position in the university’s history.
+Dr. Yam joined Saint Peter’s College as a faculty member in the Department of Nursing and rose through the professorial ranks to full Professor with tenure.
+She later served as Chairperson of the Nursing Department, Associate Dean of Nursing, and Academic Dean of the College of Arts and Sciences and School of Business Administration, the first woman to hold that position in the university’s history.
+Prior to joining NDMU, Dr. Yam was the Provost & Vice President of Academic Affairs at Saint Peter’s.

-Dr. Yam has been a leader in program development.
+Dr. Yam has been a leader in program development overseeing the development of numerous programs.
 She played a key role in the expansion of Saint Peter’s from a college to a university and was instrumental in the establishment of its first two doctoral programs and its Schools of Nursing and Education.
 She created the university’s Center for Global Learning and launched the English Language Learning and Culture Acquisition Center.

 Education